ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/meltdownspectrepatch.md

 * [Microsoft Server 2008 R2](https://www.catalog.update.microsoft.com/Search.aspx?q=KB4056897)

-The basic walkthrough for manually installing the patch is provided below:
+The basic walk-through for manually installing the patch is provided below:
 (Screenshots shown are from Windows Server 2012 R2, however the process is similar for Windows Server 2008 R2 and 2016)

 * Follow the above link for your specific operating system and click `Download` on the patch relevant to your operating system.